-Celebrating 20 Years of
+Celebrating 21 Years of

 a Great Community Tradition

 Soon after St. Luke Church’s founding in 1946, the parish began a community tradition that

 was quickly made famous not only for its offerings, but for the crowds it drew.

 This volunteer endeavor was made possible by the dedication and talents of its parishioners.

-men in the parish constructed the booths that housed the games and homemade
+The men in the parish constructed the booths that housed the games and homemade

 food.
 Several carnival rides were excitedly ridden over and over again by the brave.
 Also, a White Elephant booth served as

 much use, the booths wore down and under various circumstances the annual bazaars were cancelled around 1980, but excitedly

 brought back in 1987 under the guidance of Father Thomas King.